unytics/data-api/README.md

 ## Write Data to Datastore

-We show you below
+We present below:

-- how to write data manually to datastore at the expected format OR
+1. how to write data manually to datastore at the expected format OR
-- how you can export a BigQuery table in datastore for automatic discovery with one sql query.
+2. how you can export a BigQuery table in datastore at expected format with one sql query.

-### 1. Write data directly
+### 1. Write data manually to datastore

 1. Open the [Google Cloud Datastore Console](https://console.cloud.google.com/datastore/)
 2. Add the schema below as en entity on namespace `[default]` and kind `_schema` (no key required)